On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: Quasiregular mappings and distortion on Riemannian manifolds

-The other common definition is the \emph{metric definition} of quasiconformal mappings on metric spaces, which is valid also for Riemannian manifolds where distance functions are given by Riemannian metrics~\cite{Rickman, Koskela}.
+The other common definition is the \emph{metric definition} of quasiconformal mappings on metric spaces, which is valid also for Riemannian manifolds where distance functions are given by their Riemannian metrics~\cite{Rickman, Koskela}.
 We also mention the definition of quasiregular mappings between Riemannian spaces by Reshetnyak~\cite[Ch.
 I.5.]{Reshetnyak}.
-His definition is closely related to the one we give.
+The governing principle of his definition is closely related to that in the one we give.

-We present a new \emph{Riemannian definition of quasiregular mappings} for mappings between Riemannian manifolds that generalizes the $\R^n$ definition of quasiregular mappings.
+We present a new definition for quasiregular mappings between Riemannian manifolds that generalizes the definition of quasiregular mappings on $\R^n$.
 The mappings satisfying the new definition are called \emph{Riemannian quasiregular mappings}.
 The definition is independent of the choice of local coordinates and uses the standard framework of tensor analysis.
 The freedom to make any choice of coordinates allows us to apply techniques and formulas from Riemannian geometry.
 This fact also establishes new connections to other branches in Riemannian geometry and to geometric analysis.
 See~\cite{Liimatainen1} for a first step in this direction.
 The freedom to work in arbitrary coordinates might be of practical interest also for the study of quasiregular mappings on $\R^n$.

-The new definition of quasiregular mappings we give provides systematic and quantitative tools to study global questions in the theory of quasiregular mappings in Riemannian geometry.
-The coordinate dependent standard definition is less well-suited for some global problems where it is needed to use multiple coordinate charts.
+The new definition of quasiregular mappings we give, provides systematic and quantitative tools to study global problems concerning quasiregular mappings and Riemannian geometry.
+It is the coordinate dependence of the standard definition that can easily lead to a bookkeeping issues on the use of different coordinate charts.
+For an example on this matter, see~\cite{Riikka} where a rigorous treatment of a result on the existence of quasiregular mappings from $\R^n$ to a manifold $M$ is presented.
+By using the new coordinate invariant definition, some of the arguments in that work can be seen to simplify.
+From the view point of Riemannian geometry another shortage of the standard definition is the ambiguity in the quasiconformality constant $K$.
+The distortion of a mapping, that on Riemannian manifolds is measured by the shapes of the images of tangent spheres, is only qualitative in the standard definition.

 The metric definition is coordinate invariant, but our definition applies in problems that are analytic in nature.
-The defining distortion inequality of Riemannian quasiregular mappings is analogous to~\eqref{def}.
-We give an application of the theory we develop to global geometry.
-This is application is explained below.
+The defining distortion inequality of the new Riemannian quasiregular mappings is analogous to~\eqref{def}.
+We give an application of the theory we develop to a global existence problem that illustrates the advantages of the new definition.
+This application is explained below in more detail.
+We also mention that the definition we give extends readily to a definition of mappings between Riemannian manifolds of finite distortion.